uni7corn/compose-hot-reload/README.md

     export ANDROID_HOME=~/Library/Android/sdk
     ```
 4. If you want to create iOS applications, you need a macOS host with [Xcode](https://apps.apple.com/us/app/xcode/id497799835) installed.
 Your IDE runs Xcode under the hood to build the necessary iOS frameworks.
-  Make sure to launch Xcode before starting to work with your project so that it completes the initial set up.
+  Make sure to launch Xcode before starting to work with your project so that it completes the initial setup.

 #### On macOS